Bring water to Marwa

 Supports the College's efforts to participate in events around current issues affecting our societyGIVE TODAY

-Supports the CEGE Sustainable and Resilient Tanzanian Communities' (SRTC) service learning study abroad program.
-Funds will be used for, but…GIVE TODAY
+Supports the CEGE Sustainable and Resilient Communities' (SRC) service learning study abroad program in Marwa Tanzania.
+Funds will be used…GIVE TODAY

 Joseph A. Alutto Global Leadership Fund